 Oil and gas equipment manufacturer achieves 30% sales increase with user experience overhaul

-Product improvements backed by human-centered design and user research allow MFE to recoup development costs within a year of sales
+Product improvements, backed by our human-centered design and user research, allow MFE to recoup their development costs within a year of sales.

 Inside an oil tank, it is dark and damp.
 The atmosphere is susceptible to extreme temperatures: sub-zero in cold parts of the world and over 130 degrees Farenheit in the hot desert.
 Even after it has been thoroughly cleaned, hazardous chemical substances coat a tank’s inner surfaces.